percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 ``DROP`` statements receive ``IF EXISTS`` addition, which is intended to make them harmless.

-|Percona Server| have fixed this with the bug fixes :psbug:`964`, upstream
-:mysqlbug:`83003`, and upstream :mysqlbug:`85258`.
+*Percona Server for MySQL* have fixed this with the bug fixes :psbug:`964`, upstream :mysqlbug:`83003`, and upstream :mysqlbug:`85258`.
 Moreover, after all the binlogging fixes discussed so far nothing involving temporary tables is logged to binary log in row or mixed format, and so there is no need to consider